Mission Statement and Goals

 Institutional Research & Planning Mission Statement

-The Office of Institutional Research & Planning contributes to Rhode Island College’s mission by helping to ensure that decision-making, primarily at the senior level, is based on accurate, timely, appropriate, and usable information and analysis as well as carefully developed and executed processes.
+The Office of Institutional Research & Planning contributes to Rhode Island College’s mission by helping to ensure that decision-making, primarily at the senior level, is based on accurate, timely, appropriate, and usable information and analysis.
 The office also fulfills the college’s external reporting requirements and interests.
 In carrying out these aims, the office has the following goals:

 - To serve as the official source of statistical and other factual information about Rhode Island College.